Prowler2/Brave-Browser-GPO-Policy/README.md

 ###### Brave release 1.3 and newer
 `HKLM\SOFTWARE\Policies\BraveSoftware\Brave`

-I used the source Google Chrome Policy Templates and modified them to write to the Brave release 1.3 registry area instead.
+I used the source Google Chrome Policy Templates and modified them to write to the Brave release 1.3 registry location instead.
 Additionally, I added some Brave specific policy for enabling/ disabling TOR that most enterprises would require to even consider deploying it. https://www.chromium.org/administrators/policy-templates

 Details about each policy available in the Chrome source templates can be found at the link below